 Holds, Registration, & Course Planning

-Reference the sheets below when developing your graduation plan.
 Read the sheets carefully and completely.
 These are suggested outlines and it is each student’s responsibility to craft their individual plan.

 Your Degree Audit supersedes the information provided in these documents, so ensure you are completing the requirements listed there.
 If your audit differs from these sheets, the audit must be followed.
 Keep in mind your peers may have different catalog years and, thus, different requirements.

 Technical & Specialization Electives